 Your sternum is wired up and takes 6-8 weeks to heal.
-Do not push on your arms, pull, lift or engage in vigorous activities.
+Do not push on your arms, pull, lift or engage in vigorous activities during this time.

 Walking is the best exercise you can do during the first 6 weeks as it works the heart and lungs and does not strain your chest.